 Current FIFA ranking: 2

-The Spanish national team is the heavy favorite at most bookmakers to win the World Cup, following their victory at Euro 2024.
+Spain are considered the favourites to not only win Group H but also the entire tournament.
 La Roja qualified with five wins in six qualifying matches, though the final 2-2 draw with Turkey should be disregarded since Spain had already secured qualification.
-The two goals conceded were the only ones in the entire qualifying campaign.

 Manager and tactics

-Many people had doubts about Luis de la Fuente as Luis Enrique’s successor, but he led Spain to the trophy in 2024, and the team has not lost its form in any way since then.
+Many people had doubts about Luis de la Fuente as Luis Enrique’s successor, but he led Spain to the European Championships in 2024, and the team has not lost its form since then, Cape Verde aside.

 Cape Verde